ChrisVilches/Ruby-Behavior-Tree/README.md

 ### tick!

-As you have seen in other examples, all nodes have a `tick!` method, which as the name says, ticks the node.
+As you have seen in other examples, all nodes have a `tick!` method, which as the name says, ticks the node, and propagates it down to its children (if any).

 The first thing it does is always setting the node to `running`.

 The tick cycle has several parts, and some of them can be customized separately.
-Check the section about callbacks and hooks for more information.
+Read the next section for information about this topic.

+### halt!

+This simply sets the node to `success`, and when a node has children, it executes `halt!` on all children as well, which propagates the `halt!` action down the tree.

+This method is usually used when you want to reset its and its children's status.
+In control nodes, since they follow the strategy of *"resume from the running nodes, if there is any"* is used, it's imperative to execute `halt!` once the sequence/selector has finished, so it can start again from the first node.
+Other than that, you may decide not to halt them if it's not necessary.

-### Callbacks and hooks
+### Status related callbacks and hooks

 #### on_status_change(prev)